haxscramper/nimskull/doc/docgen_internal.rst

 ..
 Also, if we plan to switch from RST to the Asciidoctor, abstracted representation will help here as well.

-JSON is generated automatically from the `docgen_types.DocTextTree`
+JSON is generated automatically from the `docgen_types.DocTextTree` - for documentation in the particular details of the enum and field please refer to the module itself.

 Nim-Specific capabilities
 -------------------------